-- Walk laps with your colleagues rather than gathering in a conference room for meetings.
+- Walk with your colleagues for meetings rather than sitting in a conference room.

 - Position your work surface above a treadmill — with a computer screen and keyboard on a stand or a specialized treadmill-ready vertical desk — so that you can be in motion throughout the day.